Chemical Assembly

 This REU offers a wide range of topics, including organic radicals, biochemical sensors, chemical biology, catalytic nanoparticles, drug-protein interactions, graphene nanoribbons, green chemistry, metabolomics, organic synthesis, and mechanically-responsive materials.

-Students will learn and experience a wide range of communication skills during REU meetings, in mentor group meetings, career development seminars, social activities, and tours to local industries.
+Students will learn and experience a wide range of communication skills during REU meetings, mentor group meetings, career development seminars, social activities, and tours of local industries.
 The program concludes with students presenting their research findings at both a departmental poster session and a campus-wide poster symposium.

 See the list below for associated mentors and projects.